twiden/vertex-monitoring/android/README.md

 Features

+* Connect to Vertx backend by IP and port

 * Update button: Updates the list (it does not auto refresh)

 * List of services with name, status, time of last check and a delete button.